jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 6. **Not setting the "phonegap version" for your compiler** <p />
   With the CLI version, if you do not assign a version for your platform _OR_ in ''Phonegap Build'' if you do not set the ```phonegap-version``` in config.xml, YOU WILL GET THE LATEST VERSION.
 If you are lucky, your program just works as expected.
 If you are not lucky, you'll get a set of cascading error.

-  Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all:
+  Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all: **(NOTE: Holly has not had time to update the article since the move to NPM, use the NPM names, not the names she is using.)**

   *Cordova/PhoneGap Version Confusion*<br />
   http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/